 As of December 18, 2021, Indiana no longer administers the construction stormwater program under Indiana Administrative Code (327 IAC 15-5 or Rule 5).
 Permitting coverage is now issued under the Construction Stormwater General Permit (CSGP).
 The CSGP is a performance-based regulation designed to reduce pollutants that are associated with construction and/or land-disturbing activities.

-The requirements of the Construction Site Run-off general permit applies to all persons who are involved in construction activity (which includes clearing, grading, excavation and other land-disturbing activities) that results in the disturbance of one (1) acre or more of total land area.
-If the land-disturbing activity results in the disturbance of less than one (1) acre of total land area, but is part of a larger common plan of development or sale, the project is still subject to storm water permitting.
+The requirements of the Construction CSGP applies to all persons who are involved in construction activity (which includes clearing, grading, excavation and other land-disturbing activities) that results in the disturbance of one (1) acre or more of total land area.
+If the land-disturbing activity results in the disturbance of less than one (1) acre of total land area but is part of a larger common plan of development or sale, the project must obtain permit coverage under the CSGP.

 If an adverse environmental impact from a project site is evident, the agency may require an individual storm water permit.
 An individual storm water permit is typically required only if IDEM determines the discharge will significantly lower water quality.
 If an individual storm water permit is required, notice will be given to the project site owner.
 The Individual Storm Water Permit has its own set of application requirements.

-Where can I find the Rule for construction/land disturbance permitting?
+Where can I find the Construction Stormwater General Permit (CSGP)?

-What other permits may be required for a construction/land disturbance activity regulated under 327 IAC 15-5?
+What other permits may be required for a construction/land disturbance activity regulated under the CSGP?

-- You may use our Regulatory ePortal to submit your Rule 5 forms online.
-Guidance is a available for online submittals.
+- To obtain permit coverage under the CSGP requires all applicants to file the NOI online.
+Please use the IDEM Regulatory ePortal to submit your NOI online.
+Guidance is available for online submittals.